|

 23 If a river presses (against him), he is not alarmed,

-He is confident though the Jordan bursts forth against his mouth.
+he is confident though the Jordan bursts out against his mouth.

 24 Before his (watchful) eyes will anyone seize him?